Homewood Divorce Lawyers & Divorce Attorneys

 Homewood Divorce Lawyers

-Our Homewood divorce attorneys are currently charging a low flat rate of $290 to handle your uncontested divorce without minor children of the marriage and $390 if you do have minor children.
-This does not include a filing fee that each county requires which is a little over $200 in Jefferson County.
+Our Homewood divorce attorneys are currently charging a low flat rate of $390 to handle your uncontested divorce without minor children of the marriage and $490 if you do have minor children.
+This does not include a filing fee that each county requires which varies from county to county.

 Even in a quick and easy uncontested divorce, each county can have different document requirements, so it is important to have a local divorce lawyer file your cheap divorce in Homewood, Alabama.
 If you reside in Homewood, then your divorce will most likely be filed in Jefferson County Domestic Relations Court which has specific divorce requirements that other counties may not have.
 For example, when filing a cheap divorce in She County there are certain documents that must have language included in them that are unique to that county.
 If you are filing a cheap divorce in Jefferson County, then there are very specific requirements concerning when your divorce documents should be signed and filed.
 If these requirements are not met, and the proper motions and other pleadings are not filed in the proper way, then they are likely to dismiss your case and you will have to file it all over again.